punchcafe/CV/README.md

 ## LUCA FRUZZA

+I'm a back-end Java engineer, specialising in developing and supporting micro-service architecture platforms.
+I'm looking for companies where I can work on interesting problems in a tight team of people who love to code.
+My main strengths as an engineer come from an insatiable curiosity to develop my technical understanding and craft, while my strengths as a team member come from my soft skills and enthusiasm.

+For me this drive comes from the sheer _awesomeness_ of the field of computing.

-I am a full stack developer.
-I am an Astrophysics BSc graduate and went overseas to become a teacher and Team Leader in Japan.
-This background has honed my logical, problem-solving skillset whilst balancing it with strong interpersonal skills; giving me a versatility which makes me an asset to any dev team.
-Having discovered my calling to become a developer, I completed a four month bootcamp with *Makers* as a *Makers Fellow* to refine my experience into something industry ready.
-I’m now eager for challenges which will drive me to learn and improve as a developer.
+Other than software engineering, I am an Astrophysics BSc graduate, and have spent several years working as a teacher and team-lead in Japan.
+This background has reenforced my logical, problem-solving skillset whilst balancing it with strong interpersonal skills.
+In the workplace I value challenging technical problems, people I can geek out with about computing, and a strong team ethic above all else.

+## Experience

+#### Global
+*Backend Software Engineer*
+* Part of a small back-end team responsible for consistently delivering features and supporting a multi-million pound advertising platform.
+* Worked on the system from it being handful of apps on a single environment, to a massive, multi-environment production-ready platform with alerting and monitoring.
+* Worked in two-week sprint cycles, striking a balance of feature delivery and technical debt collection.
+* Worked with incredible and passionate engineers, whose wisdom and enthusiasm played a huge part in my accelerated development from Junior developer.
+* went from zero knowledge of Java, Spring Boot, Docker and Kubernetes, to being able to spear head large application and infrastructure tickets within a year.
+//TODO: remove but keep a list somewhere
+- Camel SFTP reporting
+- Cloning
+- Filtration
+- Hazelcast
+- Camel Proxy
+- Core refactors and migrations
+* Was on the support engineer rota, on duty about a week of every month.
+This entailed responding to incidents, coordinating comms across different teams, finding causes using various toolings and raising hotfixes into production where necessary.
+As support engineer it was also my responsibility to maintain thorough documentation of daily activities, known issues, and post mortems.

+* Helped build a strong sense of team spirit amongst our team, _The Mighty Ducks_.

+##### Testimonials
+While it's a little but unconventional, I've included a number of testimonials from colleagues at Global.
+My parting from the company was on good terms, COVID caused it

 ## Projects